 Letters of Reference

 There should be no financial relationship between the candidate and referee.
-Sharing patients or sitting on the same committee or exam board does not necessarily disqualify a referee.
+Sharing patients or sitting on the same committee or exam board does not necessarily disqualify a referee, but can also be considered a conflict.
 Both candidates and referees should keep in mind any possibility of a conflict of interest and exercise judgement as to the closeness of the relationship.

 External referees establish the candidate’s reputation nationally or internationally, help to frame the value-add of his/her work, and place the candidate in context of their peers and the expectations for promotion at other universities.

 In order to write on a candidate’s behalf, external referees must be:

 - at arm's length - no collaboration (e.g. publications or research grants) in the past five years

 - senior experts in the academic field

 Need help finding eligible referees?

 - conduct PubMed search